- When Partnerships Turn Against the People: Our Experience with Baltimore County - April 14, 2026

 Everyone needs housing: children, parents, students, working people, professionals… all of us.
 Housing insecurity is defined as:

 With today’s rental housing market, there is a lot of housing insecurity due to very high rental housing rates, lack of affordable housing, and lack of stable employment/income.
+Many renters, and even homeowners, are one paycheck away from the inability to pay, leading to the start of legal eviction and foreclosure procedures.

 Since the global pandemic, housing insecurity has increased a great deal.